divyajeettt/CSE231/Assignment-1/README.md

 #### type

 The `type` command is used to check whether a command is an internal or external command.
-To more accurately mimic the Linux Shell's behaviour, some external commands are displayed as 'hashed' (while in reality, they are just binaries).
 Examples:

 ```console
 [dvgt@oshell Assignment-1]$ type cd